-Fundraising metrics varied widely; the median amount raised equaled \$334,000, the minimum amount was \$15,000 and the maximum was \$673,000.6 This divergence can be explained in part by the practice of dual-searcher funds raising more search capital to cover dual salaries and can be further explained by differences in local searching costs.
+Fundraising metrics varied widely across the sample of all international search funds; the median amount raised equaled \$391,195, the minimum amount was \$15,000 and the maximum was \$800,000.
+This divergence can be explained in part by the practice of dual-searcher funds raising more search capital to cover dual salaries and can be further explained by differences in local searching costs.
+The median capital raised per principal (rather than per fund) has risen steadily over the last several years, from \$262,500 in 2008-2009 to \$383,395 in this year's study.
+The median number of search fund investors per fund stayed consistent at 15, and the median number of months to raise a fund decreased to between four and five.

 The international searchers generally described themselves as "opportunistic" in their search process but did exhibit some industry preferences.
-Service businesses were generally a popular industry theme, with 68% of searchers stating that business services were a priority industry.
-As shown in Figure 4 (below), the mean number of companies reviewed before a successful acquisition totaled more than 330 in 2012-2013.
-This is lower than the average number of companies considered by U.S. and Canadian search funds.
-(See Exhibit 3 for additional reporting on additional metrics, including the search stage.)
+Service businesses were generally a popular industry theme, with 67% of all international searchers stating that business services were a priority industry.
+After service, Internet/information technology (IT), health care, and education represented the most targeted industries in recent years.
+Given the proliferation and diversification of technology companies over the last decade, the most recent study breaks down the technology category further to provide a detailed view of how searchers are evaluating this sector.
+(See Exhibit 3 for additional comparison of search fund metrics.)